nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Editing a reminder while all reminders are being shown.

-    1. Prerequisites: Switch to tutorial tab using the `switch f/tutorial` command (you may skip this if the main display is already tutorial).
-There exists at least 1 tutorial in the list.
+    1. Prerequisites: There exists at least 1 reminder in the reminder list.

-    2. Test case: `edit tutorial 1 v/LT27`<br>
+    2. Test case: `edit reminder 1 n/Mark papers`<br>
-       Expected: Venue of first tutorial is edited.
-Details of the edited tutorial shown in the status message.
+       Expected: Name of first reminder is edited.
+Details of the edited reminder shown in the result display box.

     3. Test case: `edit tutorial 0`<br>
-       Expected: No tutorial is edited.
+       Expected: No reminder is edited.
 Error message shown in result display box.

 #### Deleting a reminder

 1. Deleting a reminder while all reminders are being shown.

-    1. Prerequisites: Switch to tutorial tab using `switch f/tutorial` command (you can skip this if the main display is already tutorial).
-Multiple tutorials in the list.
+    1. Prerequisites: There exists at least 1 reminder in the reminder list.

-    1. Test case: `delete tutorial 1`<br>
+    2. Test case: `delete reminder 1`<br>
-       Expected: First tutorial is deleted from the list.
-Details of the deleted tutorial shown in the status message.
-Tutorial list is updated.
+       Expected: First reminder is deleted from the list.
+Details of the deleted reminder shown in the result display box.
+Reminder list is updated.

-    1. Test case: `delete tutorial 0`<br>
+    3. Test case: `delete reminder 0`<br>
-       Expected: No tutorial is deleted.
-Error details shown in the status message.
-Tutorial list remains the same.
+       Expected: No reminder is deleted.
+Error details shown in the result display box.
+Reminder list remains the same.

-    1. Other incorrect delete tutorial commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    4. Other incorrect delete reminder commands to try: `delete`, `delete reminders`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 #### Sorting reminders